FAQs

 • What are the signs my pool needs repair?

 If you notice cracks in the pool structure, water leaks, malfunctioning equipment (like pumps or filters), cloudy water, or peeling pool plaster, it's time to consider repairs.
+Contact Stand Out Pools to get started with a variety of projects, including pool deck resurfacing!

 • How do I know if my pool is leaking?

 A sudden drop in water level, soggy areas around the pool, or a higher-than-normal water bill are common signs of a pool leak.
+We can help with your pool repair and pool renovation needs, so call us if you see these signs!

 • Can I fix minor pool cracks myself?